Optimal Routing for Delay-Sensitive Traffic in Overlay Networks: Optimal Policy Design

-It is shown in Lemma~\ref{lemma:8} that the price iterations in~\eqref{tts} converge for each fixed $\bm{B}$.
-Let us denote by $\bar{\lambda}(\bm{B}):= \{\bar{\lambda}_{\ell}(\bm{B})\}_{\ell\in E}$ the vector comprising of link prices that result when the average queue thresholds are set at $\bm{B}$, and the iterations~\eqref{tts}-\eqref{tts1} are performed untill convergence.
-Thus, $\bar{\lambda}(\bm{B})$ denotes the steady-state link prices when the scheme of Theorem~\ref{th:2} is utilized with thresholds set to $\bm{B}$.
-We propose the following iterative scheme to tune the delay budget vector $\bm{B}(t)$,
+For a fixed value of delay allocation vector $\bm{B}$, whether or not it is achievable under some policy, it can be shown that the price iterations in~\eqref{tts}-\eqref{tts1} converge.
+See Appendix~\ref{subsec:multiode} for a detailed proof of the same.
+Let us denote by $\bar{\bm{\lambda}}(\bm{B}):= \{\bar{\lambda}_{\ell}(\bm{B})\}_{\ell\in E}$ the vector comprising of link prices that result when the average queue thresholds are set at $\bm{B}$, and the iterations~\eqref{tts}-\eqref{tts1} are performed until convergence.
+Next, we propose an iterative scheme to tune the delay budget vector $\bm{B}$.
+The scheme that we propose is based on the replicator dynamics~\cite{weibull1995evolutionary}, which has been utilized in evolutionary game theory.
+Let $\bm{B}(t)$ denote the vector comprising of delay budget allocations after the $t$-th iteration.
+In order to compute the updated value $\bm{B}(t+1)$, firstly compute the quantites $B^{a}_{\ell}(t+1)$ as follows,